ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/containers/repeater.html.markdown

 3) Vertical first, the blocks are displayed vertically until the container is filled and then run horizontally

-4) Horizontal first, the blocks are displayed horizontally until the container is filled and then run vertically See [Repeater Examples](repeater_examples.htm)
+4) Horizontal first, the blocks are displayed horizontally until the container is filled and then run vertically.

 </td>
 </tr>